Effective strategies for fine-tuning compliance programs in an increasingly complex private equity environment

 Latest developments and impact of the 2020 election/Brexit on private funds

-- Status of the expansion of private equity industry into retail sector
+- Status of the potential expansion of private equity industry into retail sector

 - What does the market for retail investing in private equity space look like?

-- What products are currently available in order to make the retail investing happen?
+- What products are currently available in order to make retail investing possible?

 - Rise of interval funds